PlaydateSquad/playdatekit-tasks/README.md

 PlaydateKit Tasks requires some additional tools to be installed on your Mac:

 - [Playdate SDK](https://play.date/dev)
-- Swift toolchain v6.2 or later
+- Swift toolchain v6.2 or later (Swiftly is recommended)

 You might also want to install these extensions, although they are not required for PlaydateKit Tasks to function: